PfhorScore/Nerve-Center/README.md

 - **Avatars** — upload per-agent profile images that appear in chat headers and the session list
 - **System monitoring** — token usage, connection status, gateway health

-#### 🎭 UI Customization

-**Collapsible Sidebars** — Both sidebars collapse to thin icon strips, VS Code style:

-- **Hover to expand** with 250ms delay, or click to pin open
-- **Right-click the strip** to toggle hover-to-expand behavior
-- Independent collapse per sidebar
-- Smooth 400ms width animation

-**Drag-and-Drop Layout** — Panels aren't stuck where we put them:

-- Drag any panel between the left and right sidebar
-- Reorder panels within each sidebar by dragging
-- Layout is persisted to localStorage and survives page reloads

-**Resizable** — Sidebar widths are adjustable via drag handles.
-Right sidebar uses percentage-based sizing so it adapts to any window width.

 ### ⌨️ Perplexity-Style Input